RaymondLZhou/image-based-recommender/README.md

-# Image-based Recommender
+# Artistic Learning

-Recommender system built on TensorFlow and Keras in Python using a convolutional neural network (CNN).
+Neural Style Transfer using TensorFlow and Keras with a convolutional neural network (CNN).
 Work in progress.